gthole/AWS-CLI/README.md

 ##Intro##

-We have built a simple Java application that generates temporary AWS credentials using AW STS Assume roles.
-This enables AWS customers to seamlessly gain access to AWS resources using Okta to as a Single-Sign-On source.
+We have built a simple Java application that generates temporary AWS credentials using AWS STS Assume roles, this enables AWS customers to seamlessly gain access to AWS resources using Okta to as a Single-Sign-On source.

 ##Setup##